Spafbi/cgg-obs/README.md

 </details>

 ## Using the pre-built release

-- Download and extract the latest pre-built installer archive from [here](https://github.com/Spafbi/cgg-obs/releases/latest/download/cgg-obs.zip)
+- Download and extract the latest pre-built [installer archive](https://github.com/Spafbi/cgg-obs/releases/latest/download/cgg-obs.zip)
 - Execute `OBS_Installer.exe` from the release archive

 <details>
 <summary><strong>Build Requirements</strong></summary>

 ## Build Requirements

 This section is for those who wish to directly execute or tinker with the Python code

 - **Python 3.13**